Pelvic Floor Reconstruction

 As you can see, pelvic organ prolapse can happen before or after a hysterectomy.
 Pelvic floor repair and hysterectomy are not interrelated.
 In other words, your organs can prolapse whether or not you’ve had a hysterectomy, and getting a hysterectomy doesn’t mean you’ll experience organ prolapse.

 Most women who suffer from a prolapse have mild symptoms or no noticeable symptoms at all.
-In these cases, your gynecologist may not prescribe any treatment beyond regular check-ups.
+In these cases, your New York Midtown OB GYN may not prescribe any treatment beyond regular check-ups.
 On the other hand, severe prolapse symptoms include:

 - Feeling like there’s a lump in your vagina